-Category: Category is used to organize a group of related content into sections.
+Category: A category is used to organize a group of related content into sections.
 It helps in organizing posts that are related to groups and ensuring similar contents are grouped under a section which makes it easier for users to navigate.

-Content: In WordPress content can be anything from text, video, graphics, images, audio, etc. Content can be used interchangeably to describe a post that is a combination of text, audio, video or any of the individually content types.
+Content: In WordPress content can be anything from text, video, graphics, images, audio, etc. Content can be used interchangeably to describe a post that is a combination of text, audio, video, or any of the individual content types.

 Draft: The draft post status refers to WordPress posts that are composed and saved, but are yet to be published.
 Draft posts can only be edited via the Administration Panel, under the All Post >> Draft.

 Post Format: this refers to the specifications of the format in which various posts (text only, images, videos) are displayed on the web page.
 These specifications can be set by creating templates or theme files for each of the different file or media formats displayed on WordPress.

 Post Meta: this is also known as post metadata and it refers to the data or information such as the author’s name and portfolio, the date an article was posted, and the last update all of which are linked with each post on your website.